v4resk/red-book/windows/privesc/services/weak-service-permissions.md

 accesschk64.exe -uwcqv VulnSvc -accepteula
 ```

-We also can use the `servicesinfo` module of winpeas
+We also can use the `servicesinfo` module of [WinPeas](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS)

 ```powershell
 winPEASx64.exe servicesinfo